 Teraimana Tahiata was born in Hamilton, New Zealand and is named after his Tahitian father.
 His mother is Maori, of Ngati Kahungungu decent.
 Teraimana was raised in Australia and attended most of his high school years and TAFE in Queensland.
-A skilled performer/dancer, Teraimana’s journey to New Zealand allowed him to explore his passion for whakairo after realising his artistic woodworking talent and skills.<br>
+A skilled performer and dancer, Teraimana’s journey to New Zealand allowed him to explore his passion for whakairo (carving) after realising his artistic woodworking talent and skills.

-<BR>The most satisfying aspect of being an artist for Teraimana is being able to give people works of art that tell a story about their whakapapa (genealogy).
-His knowledge of tribal styles, bases and eye for detail has afforded him the ability to design whakairo and taamoko for Maori that combine traditional styles of their own whakapapa.<BR>
+The most satisfying aspect of being an artist for Teraimana is being able to give people works of art that tell a story about their whakapapa (genealogy).
+His knowledge of tribal styles, bases and an eye for detail has afforded him the ability to design whakairo and taamoko for Maori that combine traditional styles of their own whakapapa.

-Teraimana has created pieces for local galleries and museums with aims to increase the availability of his works nationally.<BR>
+Teraimana has created pieces for local galleries and museums and aims to increase the availability of his works nationally.